royyandzakiy/royyandzakiy/README.md

 - Embedded Software Engineer at **LMesh IoT**
 - Working on medical and industrial IoT systems using Zephyr, FreeRTOS, and mixed connectivity stacks
 - Based in the Netherlands, working remotely
+- In my previous company, I had worked on rugged offline-first smart feeders mainly utilized in rural areas with minimal to no connectivity infrastructure

 ---